19hours/sg-statutes/Acts/Residential Property Act.md

 (9) Subject to subsection (1), where a court orders the defendant to pay any amount under a confiscation order —

-(a) section 224 of the Criminal Procedure Code (Cap.
-68) shall have effect as if that amount were a fine imposed on him by the court; and
+(a) section 319 of the Criminal Procedure Code 2010 shall have effect as if that amount were a fine imposed on him by the court; and

-(b) for the purposes of section 224(b)(iv) of the Criminal Procedure Code, the term for which the court may direct the defendant to be imprisoned in default of payment of any amount under the confiscation order shall be as follows:
+(b) for the purposes of section 319(1)(b)(iv) of the Criminal Procedure Code 2010, the term for which the court may direct the defendant to be imprisoned in default of payment of any amount under the confiscation order shall be as follows:

 (i) if the amount does not exceed $2 million — imprisonment for a term not exceeding 5 years; and